-Graphex is a listed company in the main board of the Stock Exchange and together with its subsidiaries are principally engaged in the business of processing and sale of graphite and graphene related products, landscape architecture business and catering business.
-At 30 June 2021, the outstanding principal amount was HK\$25.5 million and the fair value of the Group's investment in its bond was approximately HK\$25.6 million (30 June 2020: HK\$25.9 million), representing approximately 1.8% of the Group's total assets (30 June 2020: 1.6%), and recorded a decrease in investment revaluation reserve of approximately HK\$0.3 million and an interest income of approximately HK\$1.5 million for the financial year.
+Graphex is a listed company of the main board of the Stock Exchange and together with its subsidiaries are principally engaged in the business of processing and sale of graphite and graphene related products, landscape architecture services business and catering business.
+In June 2020, the Group subscribed a bond issued by Graphex for HK\$25.5 million.
+At 30 June 2022, the outstanding principal amount was HK\$25.5 million and the fair value of the Group's investment in its bond was approximately HK\$23.6 million (30 June 2021: HK\$25.6 million), representing approximately 1.9% of the Group's total assets (30 June 2021: 1.8%), and recorded an interest income of approximately HK\$1.6 million for the financial year.

-Global Mastermind is a listed company in the GEM of the Stock Exchange and together with its subsidiaries are principally engaged in provision and operation of travel business, treasury management business, money lending business, brokerage business, asset management and corporate finance advisory services.
-On 25 September 2020, a subscription agreement was signed to conditionally subscribe a new convertible bond issued by Global Mastermind in the principal amount of HK\$60 million.
-The subscription price was offset and deducted on a dollar-to-dollar basis from the repayment of all sums due under the previous convertible bond payable by Global Mastermind to the Group due on 12 November 2020.
-An extraordinary general meeting was held on 10 November 2020 with shareholders' approval obtained, and the subscription took place on 12 November 2020.

-In May 2021, the Group converted the entire convertible bond in the principal amount of HK\$60 million into its ordinary shares at the adjusted conversion price of HK\$0.71 per share, and received 84,507,042 shares of Global Mastermind, representing about 16.54% of the issued share capital of Global Mastermind as enlarged by the issue and allotment of the said shares.
+Global Mastermind is a listed company of the GEM of the Stock Exchange and together with its subsidiaries are principally engaged in provision and operation of travel business, treasury management business, money lending business, brokerage business, asset management and corporate finance advisory services.
+In May 2021, the Group converted the convertible bond issued by Global Mastermind in the principal amount of HK\$60 million into its ordinary shares at the adjusted conversion price of HK\$0.71 per share, and received 84,507,042 shares of Global Mastermind.
+At 30 June 2022, the Group held 84,507,042 shares of Global Mastermind, representing approximately 16.54% equity interest, as financial assets at fair value through profit or loss and will remain as a passive investor by continuing holding its shares.
+At 30 June 2022, the fair value of the Group's investment in its shares was approximately HK\$12.1 million (30 June 2021: HK\$11.9 million), representing approximately 1.0% of the Group's total assets (30 June 2021: 0.8%), and recorded a fair value gain on investment of approximately HK\$0.2 million.

-At 30 June 2021, the Group held the said 84,507,042 shares as financial assets at fair value through profit or loss and will remain as a passive investor in Global Mastermind by continuing holding its shares.
-At 30 June 2021, the fair value of the Group's investment in its shares was approximately HK\$11.9 million, representing approximately 0.8% of the Group's total assets, and recorded an unrealised net fair value loss on investment of approximately HK\$48.1 million.
-Prior to the share conversion, there were a loss on redemption of the convertible bond of Global Mastermind of approximately HK\$4.1 million and an interest income of approximately HK\$4.7 million during the financial year.
+First Bullion is incorporated in the BVI and is principally engaged in the provision of digital assets listing, trading and management services.
+On 9 December 2021, the Group completed the acquisition of 17.5% equity interest in First Bullion at a consideration of approximately HK\$23.8 million by the issue of 228,711,000 ordinary shares at the issue price of HK\$0.104 each.
+At 30 June 2022, the Group held 350,000 shares in First Bullion, representing its 17.5% equity interest, as financial assets at fair value through profit or loss.
+At 30 June 2022, the fair value of the Group's investment in its shares was approximately HK\$9.9 million (30 June 2021: Nil), representing approximately 0.8% of the Group's total assets (30 June 2021: Nil) and recorded a fair value loss on investment of approximately HK\$13.9 million.

-The objective for the above investments is to better utilise the Group's available cash and seek higher interest income and potential capital gain in view of the current uncertain global trading market.
+The objective for the above investments is to better utilise the Group's available cash and seek higher interest income, potential capital gain and business diversification in view of the current uncertain global trading market.